 All told, agriculture accounts for less than 10% of total U.S. emissions, far less than transportation, electricity generation and industry sectors.
 Farmers continue to produce more with greater efficiency.
 In fact, U.S. agriculture would have needed nearly 100 million more acres in 1990 to match 2018 production levels.
 AFBF’s Market Intel provides a full report on the 2018 GHG data from EPA.
-Farmers for a Sustainable Future Coalition responds to latest data and analysis.

 Farmers Are Providing More Clean & Renewable Energy

 U.S. farmers and ranchers are adopting and investing in renewable and clean energy sources.
 In the last five years, farmers and ranchers have put in 132% more renewable energy sources including geothermal, solar panels, windmills, hydro systems and methane digesters.
 More than 130,000 operations employ renewable energy sources.

 The use of ethanol and biodiesel in 2018 reduced GHG emissions by 71 MMT– equivalent to 17 million cars off the road.

 15% of All Farmland Is Used for Conservation & Wildlife Habitat

 The total acres U.S. farmers have enrolled in certain USDA conservation programs is equal to the total land area of California & New York.
 This does not include millions of acres in voluntary or state-led conservation practices.